voxpupuli/voxpupuli.github.io/elections/index.md

 care of the Code of Conduct and its values, participate in strategic planning, and decision making using [lazy consensus][lazy], amongst other things.

 The current list of PMC members can be found on [GitHub][maintainers].
+You need to be part of the Vox Pupuli GitHub organisation to access the list.

 ## Terms and Dates